All Episodes

 Good old Joe.

-Or you can have Biden once again talking about 7-Elevens in his state of Delaware and how you better learn how to speak an Indian dialect when you go into one because that's the only people at work there.
+Or you can have Biden once again talking about 7-Elevens in his state of Delaware and how you better learn how to speak an Indian dialect when you go into one because that's the only people that work there.

 Oh, that's just Joe.